youngmin-chung/JS_Interview_Prep/01_Random_Color_Picker/README.md

 ### Random Color Picker

-* By Clicking button, the user can check the randome color on background and get the coloer code
+- By Clicking button, the user can check the random color on background and get the color code
-* Skill: HTML5, CSS3 and Vanilla JS
+- Skill: HTML5, CSS3 and Vanilla JS